Ergonomics is defined as the study of work.

 Understanding the Problem

-In 2008, according to US Department of Labor and Statistics, work-related musculoskeletal disorders like nerve damage from typing and injuries from improper lifting accounted for 30% of all worker compensation claims.
-That’s over 317,000 claims costing employers millions of dollars.
+According to the US Bureau of Labor Statistics, work-related musculoskeletal disorders like nerve damage from typing and injuries from improper lifting accounted for 30% of all worker compensation claims.
+That’s over 311,840 claims costing employers millions of dollars.

 Musculoskeletal disorders occur in soft tissues like muscles, tendons, blood vessels, ligaments, and nerves.
 Common injuries include back pain, chronic soreness, carpal tunnel syndrome, tendinitis, and hernias.

-Injuries to soft tissues occur most often from repetitive tasks involving frequent movements rather than from improper methods and accidents.
-For example, a job involving typing all or most of the day can eventually result in carpal tunnel syndrome because of the repetitiveness of the task for extended periods of time.
+Injuries to soft tissues often occur from repetitive tasks involving frequent movements rather than improper methods and accidents.
+For example, a job involving typing all or most of the day can eventually result in carpal tunnel syndrome because of the repetitiveness of the task for extended periods.